monarch-initiative/phenogrid/README.md

 # Testing and further configuration

-Open the modified `index.html` or your target web page that has the phenogrid embeded in a web browser.
+Open the modified `index.html` or your target web page that has the phenogrid embeded in a web browser (Google chrome disallows the access to local files cia ajax call, so you may find out that the FAQ popup dialog won't show the content if you open `index.html` in the `file:///` format).
 This page will display an instance of the phenogrid, as configured above.
 Additional instructions for further customization of parameters will also be available on this page.

 # Web Browser Support